isi-mube/Cytology-Codex/README.md

 * `10/07/23`: Created basic structure of folders, README in GitHub.
 Struggling with my Data gathering.
 * `11-13/07/23`: Found new sources of Data, cleaned the code for multiclassification, ran a first script using salivary gland specimens.
 * `15/07/23`: Documenting the process in the README files, getting in touch with fellow colleagues (cytopathologists, cytotechnologists, professors) to get new insights and cross-validation the images.
+* `16/07/23`: MVP checked.
+The first model runs with salivary gland specimens.
+Also, developed a basic Streamlit app for visualization.

 ## Results

 <p align="center">